10+ Best Things to Do in Ottawa in 2023 (A Local’s Guide)

 It was even the site for a huge party and bonfire to welcome the birth of the Dominion of Canada on July 1, 1867.
 Not until 1874, was when the government finally liked the idea of a dedicated park and it was formed.

 Today, Major Hill’s Park remains an integral part of Ottawa’s life.
 It offers a beautiful and quiet space for locals and tourists alike to visit.
 It’s a popular hang-out spot for families and continues to be the focus of the city’s events and celebrations.
-In particular the annual Canada Day festivities on July 1st.

 7. Eat, Drink and Roam the Byward Market

-One of Ottawa top attractions is the historic and wonderfully vibrant ByWard Market area which houses one of Canada’s oldest year-round farmers markets.
+One of the city’s top attractions is the historic and wonderfully vibrant ByWard Market area which houses one of Canada’s oldest year-round farmers markets.
 It’s a major tourist attraction by day and a popular hot spot at night.
 That makes this one of the fun things to do in Ottawa for young adults.

 Seek out the cool vibes at Clarendon Court, an inner courtyard with secluded cobblestone squares filled with small restaurants, coffee shops, and galleries.
 Some of my favourites are Oz Café, Sidedoor, and Planet Coffee.
-Stroll along Colonel By Drive for some of the best architecture and shops.

 Another great way to explore ByWard Market is through its food!
-Come hungry as you’re going to want to sample as sweet and savoury restaurants as you can!
-This is where you’ll find the famous Beaver Tails – a deep-fried pastry sprinkled with your favourite toppings (yes, it’s shaped like a Beaver’s tail).
+Come hungry as you’re going to want to sample as many sweet and savoury restaurants as you can!

 8. Visit the Museums

 An interesting thing to do in Ottawa is to visit some of the city’s best museums.
-Ottawa’s newest museum is Canada War Museum which takes you through the country’s role from pre-confederation to the present day.

-Have an interest in flying, then a stop at the Canadian Aviation Museum is a must.
-A surprisingly fascinating and interactive experience all about money and the economy can be found at the Royal Canadian Mint at the Bank of Canada Museum.
-A popular museum for families is the Canadian Museum of Nature where you can discover natural history and sciences all rolled into one.
+- A surprisingly fascinating and interactive experience all about money and the economy can be found at the Royal Canadian Mint at the Bank of Canada Museum.

-Lastly, visit North America’s largest art museum at the National Gallery of Canada.
+- Visit North America’s largest art museum at the National Gallery of Canada.

 9. Gaze upon Notre Dame Basilica